dschil138/GPT-Complete/README.md

 ```

-You can now minimize or hide this terminal window.It will run in the background, taking up essentially no memory.
+You can now minimize or hide this terminal window.
+It will run in the background, taking up essentially no memory.
 Its functions are only activated when the hotkeys are hit.

 ## Config
 The program will work right out of the box, but there are several user-settable parameters that you can customize located in the config.py file: